How to Remove a Closed Account From Your Credit Report

 Account Standing

-When considering the removal of a closed account from your credit report, it’s essential to take into account the standing of the account—whether it has a positive or negative history.
+When considering the removal of a closed account from your credit report, it’s essential to consider the standing of the account—whether it has a positive or negative history.
 This is the most important factor when determining whether the removal will be beneficial or detrimental to your credit score.

 Consequences of Removing Positive Closed Accounts